Departments and Programs

 Master of Science in Psychology

-- Africana Studies, American Indian and Indigenous Studies, Asian Studies, Cartography and Geographical Information Science, Geographic Information Science, Latin American Studies, Legal Studies, Medieval and Renaissance Studies, Peace Studies, Religious Studies, Teaching English as a Second Language, Technical and Professional Communication, and Urban Studies
+- Africana Studies, American Indian and Indigenous Studies, Asian Studies, Cartography and Geographical Information Science, Geographic Information Science, Latin American Studies, Legal Studies, Medieval and Renaissance Studies, Peace Studies, Religious Studies, Teaching English as a Second Language, Professional Writing, and Urban Studies

 - Africana Studies, American Studies, Anthropology, Asian American Studies, Chicano and Latino Studies, Comparative World Literature, Classical Studies, Communication Studies, Economics, English (Literature, Rhetoric and Composition, Creative Writing, or Special Emphasis), Environmental Science and Policy, French and Francophone Studies, Geographic Information Science , Geography, German, Global Migration, Greek, History, Human Development, International Economics, International Studies, Italian, Jewish Studies, Journalism, Latin, Latin American Studies, Linguistics, Medieval and Renaissance Studies, Middle Eastern Studies, Native American Culture, Philosophy, Political Science, Public Administration, Public Policy, Psychology, Religious Studies, Russian, Sociology, Spanish, and Women's, Gender, and Sexuality Studies.